Do you have information on an unsolved case involving missing or murdered indigenous women or girls?

 On the morning of Dec.
 14, 2014, a passerby found Angela Poorman lying in the street in one of Winnipeg’s most troubled neighbourhoods.

-The 29-year-old mom of three had been stabbed and was in critical condition.
+The 29-year-old mother of three had been stabbed and was in critical condition.
 She was rushed to hospital, where she later died.

 Before she was killed, Angela was living in Winnipeg’s Minto neighbourhood and trying to get her high school equivalency.

-“She was a very honest person.
-I was just thinking about her the other day,” said Janett Poorman, Angela’s biological mother.
+“She was a very honest person,” said Janett Poorman, Angela’s mother.

 “She was always happy — made a bad situation into a good situation and never had a bad word to say about anybody.”